marth8880/ConfigUtility/README.md

 ## Implementing

-To use the Configuration Utility in your mod, download the latest release binaries and unzip them into a `ConfigUtility` folder someplace in your mod's addon folder.
+To use the Mod Configurator in your mod, download the latest release binaries and unzip them into a `ConfigUtility` folder someplace in your mod's addon folder.

-Set up the `config.json` file as described in the Examples and Setup sections.
-Then, run `ConfigUtility.exe` and save the changes to munge the initial `.SCRIPT` file, which gets generated in the application's folder.
+Open `config.json` in a text editor (Notepad++ or VS Code recommended) and set up the file as described in the [Setup](#setting-up-a-mod-configuration) and [Examples](#examples) sections.
+Then, run `ConfigUtility.exe`, which will automatically munge the initial `.SCRIPT` file, which gets generated in the application's folder.

-In one of the Lua scripts in your mod, load the `.SCRIPT` file with `ReadDataFile` (the same way you'd load a `LVL` file) followed by `ScriptCB_DoFile` (the script name you pass into which is the same as the `.SCRIPT` file name).
+In one of the Lua scripts in your mod, load the `.SCRIPT` file with `ReadDataFile` (the same way you'd load a `LVL` file) followed by `ScriptCB_DoFile` (passing in the name of the `.SCRIPT` file without the file extension).
 Reference the settings table by the name specified in `userConfigLuaTableName` and the individual setting paths.
 For example, if the `userConfigLuaTableName` is `gModConfig` and you have a setting whose `path` is `cfg_AIHeroes`, you'd get the value of that setting through `gModConfig.cfg_AIHeroes`.
 The setting values are numbers that can be easily compared with an if statement.

-## Remarks
+### Remarks

-* `config.json` must be located in the same folder as `ConfigUtility.exe`.
-Without it the application cannot function.
-* It is recommended to use a unique Lua table name for mods that would load the munged script into a menu (such as in the addme), since more than one script of the same name cannot be loaded into the game at once.
-The Lua table name can be set via the `userConfigLuaTableName` field in the JSON file.
-A way to reasonably guarantee a unique table name would be to simply append the mod's ID to the name, e.g. `gMEUModConfig`.
-* Each time you add/remove tabs or flags to the JSON config file, you should increase the `fileVersion` number value.
-This will reset the internally-saved user config and ensure that invalid/nonexistent settings are being loaded.
-* The name of the munged `.SCRIPT` file can be changed via the `mungedScriptFileName` field in the JSON config file.
+* Several measures have been put in place to prevent errors in a mod's config, such as displaying (mostly) useful error messages when needed.
+It's probably not perfect, but it should prevent most user (and mod author) errors.
+* Lua script errors should not be possible, but in case they do arise, the `ScriptMunge.log` file in the `bin` folder will let you know.